4DSpace-UiO/PTetraWorkshop/handson2.md

 In the Zoom break discuss the following questions with your group, and try to answer to arrive at an answer.

 - How long will it take to reach steady-state, i.e., how long should the simulation run (in microseconds)?
+[Suggestion: 10 us]
 - How many simulation particles would you use?
+[Suggestion: 5 million of each species]

 We will drop by your room and see how your doing, as well as provide you with the numbers you are actually to use in the simulations.